BRG-teaching/CSDI_2022/course-material/v.-rhinovault-2/tutorial-5/_exercise_1.md

 # Answers

-Here are the answers to the RV3 Exercise :
+Here are the answers to the RV3 Exercise.

+{% hint style="warning" %}
+**The screenshots showing the form and force diagram color-coded is just meant to help you understand the answers.
+This was not required to be turned in.**
+{% endhint %}

 ### 1. Creases